In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

 Because of the substrate, the thickener is not always vegan.
 Fortunately, there are numerous plant-based alternatives for xanthan gum, some of which may also be keto-friendly.

 Flax seeds are a rare plant source of omega-3 fatty acids, so they play a significant role in vegetarian and vegan cuisine.

 Moreover, flaxseeds are incredibly low in carbohydrates, making them ideal for the ketogenic diet.
 Thus, each tablespoon of ground flaxseed contains only 0.1 net carbohydrates (*).

 Besides, flaxseeds can improve blood clotting, blood pressure, blood lipid levels, and the risk of inflammation and diabetes (Faintuch et al. 200716; Mandaşescu et al. 200517; Kawakami et al. 201518; Bloedon et al. 200419).

-After you can use flaxseed to add moisture and binding to foods, it makes an excellent substitute for xanthan gum in baked goods.
+After using flaxseed to add moisture and binding to foods, it makes an excellent substitute for xanthan gum in baked goods.

-However, the seeds need to be ground beforehand to bring about the desired binding and structure.
+However, the seeds must be ground beforehand to produce the desired binding and structure.

 To do so, you can put flax seeds in a pepper mill, buy them ground, or buy them as flour for bread recipes.

 Add two tablespoons of water to one tablespoon of seeds to use flax seeds as a xanthan gum substitute for baking.